Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 It's like, no.

-Classic Kemi essay nothing.
+Classic Kemi essay.

-But no in all counts, Kemi.
+But no, in all counts, Kemi.

 As the leader of the Conservative Party, this is such an easy win.

-Vote for us, and we're going to overthrow this regime in its entirety.
+Vote for us and we're going to overthrow this regime in its entirety.

-And for some reason you're giving an equivocation.
+And for some reason, you're giving an equivocation.

-We're not sure you're not sure about leaving the ECHR still.
+You're not sure about leaving the ECHR still.

 You know what I mean?